GoogleChrome/web.dev/src/site/content/en/how-to-optimize-inp/optimize-long-tasks/index.md

 ---
+layout: post
 title: Optimize long tasks
 subhead: |
-  You've been told to "don't block the main thread" and "break up your long tasks", but what does it mean to do those things?
+  You've been told "don't block the main thread" and "break up your long tasks", but what does it mean to do those things?
 authors:
   - jlwagner
 date: 2022-09-30